 Something is very wrong.
 And we have seen it before.

-That same week, American forces began joint combat operations in Ecuador, the latest escalation in a pattern that has included strikes on suspected drug boats killing over 150 people across the Caribbean and Eastern Pacific, and the military capture of Venezuela's president.
+The same week, American forces began joint combat operations in Ecuador, the latest escalation in a pattern including strikes on suspected drug boats killing over 150 people across the Caribbean and Eastern Pacific, and the military capture of Venezuela's president.

 None of this was authorized by Congress.

 This is not about left or right.
 This is about life and death.
-This is about whether we, as Americans, have learned anything at all from the wars that have already broken our families and our country.
+This is about whether we, as Americans, have learned anything at all from the wars already breaking our families and our country.

 The Pattern My Father Would Recognize